TimingJL/ajax_crud/README.md

 ```

 # Styling
-Let's poste these links from the bootstrap.
+Let's paste these links from the bootstrap.
 http://getbootstrap.com/getting-started/

 In `app/views/layouts/application.html.erb`